Follow me on Twitter!

 - Daniel Amen

-For more on setting boundaries in difficult relationships, download free excerpts of my publications (click on titles): "How to Communicate Effectively and Handle Difficult People," “Communication Success with Four Personality Types," and "7 Keys to Long-Term Relationship Success."
+For more on setting boundaries in difficult relationships, download free excerpts of my publications (click on titles): "How to Communicate Effectively and Handle Difficult People" and "How to Successfully Handle Passive-Aggressive People."

 “When you follow your bliss… doors will open where you would not have thought there would be doors, and where there wouldn't be a door for anyone else.”